umutozge/symbols-and-programming/README.md

 ### Requirements

-* Weekly assignments (30%):
+* Weekly assignments (30%)
 * Midterm exam (30%, in class)
 * Final exam (40%, in class)
+* Short quizzes (up to 10 pts bonus credit, in class)

 ### Attendance and late submission policies

-* If you think you can succeed in this course without help from us, you do not need to attend classes.
+* If you think you can succeed in this course without help from us, you do not need to attend the classes, in which case you miss quiz bonuses.
-* But if you think otherwise, you should come -- only attenders can get help outside of class hours (e.g.\ office hours, forum questions, etc.)
+* But if you think otherwise, you should come -- only attenders can get help outside of class hours (e.g. office hours, forum questions, etc.)
 * No late submissions, except in case of a medical issue proved by a medical report.

 ### Special assistance